mokkapati-srinivas/Sudoku_Solver_OpenCV/README.md

 ![alt text](https://github.com/mokkapati-srinivas/Sudoku_Solver_OpenCV/blob/main/Change_In_The_Values.PNG)

 3. Once the values are finalized, it is a classic backtracking solution to find the solved sudoku.
-4. If I found a solution we display it, else I printed "No solution found".
+4. If I found a solution I displayd it, else I printed "No solution found".
 ![alt text](https://github.com/mokkapati-srinivas/Sudoku_Solver_OpenCV/blob/main/Solved_Sudoku.PNG)